-You can use the scroll bars or your mouse scroll button to bring them back into view:
+You can use the scroll bars or your mouse scroll button to bring parts of the mind map outside the display area back into view:

-- To scroll your map vertically, use the vertical scroll bar or the scroll button of your mouse. - To scroll your map horizontally, use the horizontal scroll bar or press Ctrl while using the scroll button of your mouse.
+- To scroll your map vertically, use the vertical scroll bar or the scroll button of your mouse. - To scroll your map horizontally, use the horizontal scroll bar or press Shift while using the scroll button of your mouse.